ConfederacyOfGaia/Gaia/magic.md

 Rare | 3 hours | 18
 Very Rare | 4 hours | 22

-A given druid can have several creations happening simultaneously, up to their proficiency bonus, though this might require multiple firepits.
+A druid can have several creations happening simultaneously, up to their proficiency bonus, though this might require multiple firepits.
 The amount of potion or salve that can be created at any given time depends on the size of the cooking receptacle and amount of components, so it's in the druid's favor to create large batches since the check is per batch.

 #### Finding ingredients and components